 Engaging Minority Communities

-In spite of the many improvements in a wide variety of diagnosis and quality indicators, there are still significant disparities in the quality of care racial and ethnic minorities receive compared to non-minorities.
+In spite of the many improvements in a wide variety of diagnoses and quality indicators, there are still significant disparities in the quality of care racial and ethnic minorities receive compared to non-minorities.
 For the growing Latino communities in South Carolina, both access limitations and poor information about health resources were an issue, leading to many of those disparities.

 Develop or connect with a community program to provide culturally responsive health education and guidance for the Latino community while partnering with healthcare and social service providers to help them provide more effective services to those communities.